ostemnorthtexas/site/pages/trans-resources.md

-There are many reasons you may be afraid to try out shapewear, one of which being that internet purchases require credit or debit card information that other people have access to, or because their mail isn't private.
+There are many reasons you may be afraid to try out shapewear, one of which being that internet purchases require credit or debit card information that other people have access to, or because your mail isn't private.

 Two ways you can get around this are:
 - Giving a trusted friend the money to buy it for you, or asking to have it